EPCCed/2023-09-06-rse-singularity/_episodes/introduction.md

 You may have come up with some of the following:

-- you want to use software that doesn't exist for the operating system (Mac, Windows, Linux) you'd prefer.
+- you want to use software that doesn't exist for the operating system (Mac, Windows, Linux) you'd prefer or need to use.
 - you struggle with installing a software tool because you have to install a number of other dependencies first.
 Those dependencies, in turn, require *other* things, and so on (i.e. combinatoric explosion).
 - the software you're setting up involves many dependencies and only a subset of all possible versions of those dependencies actually works as desired.
 - you're not actually sure what version of the software you're using because the install process was so circuitous.